igcbioinformatics/ADER/README.md

 		Account for batch effects and paired data

 #### 	LO 8.4 - Gain control over your analysis using R and Rstudio
+		Use R in Rstudio to make a pairwise comparison using DESeq2 and edgeR Use edgeR to perform more complex analysis such as ANOVA-like all versus all comparisons

 ### LO 9 - Understand specificies of differential gene expression in single-cell RNAseq